PaulinaCzarnota/Fitness-Tracker-App-2025/README.md

 - ✅ **97/97 tests passed** (100% success rate)
 - ✅ **87% code coverage** across all modules
 - ✅ **Comprehensive testing:** Unit, integration, UI, and security tests

-## License

-This project is developed as part of TU856/3 Mobile Software Development coursework at TU Dublin.

-**Fitness Tracker App** - A comprehensive Android fitness tracking solution built with modern development practices and ready for production deployment.